nsa-yoda/csv2json/README.md

 CSV2JSON for Node.js is a simple program that converts a CSV file into a JSON file

-Built as a test for A6
+Built as a test for Anomaly Six

 # Installation